Malignant Hyperthermia

 Prevention

-A person with MH susceptibility or a family history of MH should share this information with their doctors, mainly before any surgery or procedure.
+People with past MH or a family history of it should tell their doctors.
+This is especially important before any surgery or procedure.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.